canyon289/SpookyAuthorNLP/proposal/capstone_proposal_template.md

 Attempts will be made to see how well a single classifier will work.
 If a single model ranks poorly on the Kaggle leaderboard an ensemble of models will be used to predict intermediate values, with a final model to predict over the aggregate.

+Specific models that will be tested include Support Vector Machines, xgboost, and naive bayes models.
+Additionally feature engineering techniques such as as Term Frequency Inverse Document Frequency, or counting punctuation.

 ### Benchmark Model
 The benchmark model used for this example was a Most Frequent terms classifier.
 As demonstrated in the exploratory